QuentinSellier/Gestural-Experience-EEG-ML/README.md

 # Gestural-Experience-EEG-ML

-This repository contains the Python implementation of the machine learning analysis presented in **Essay 3: "Understanding the Impact of Gestural Interaction Technologies on the Experience"**, as part of the doctoral dissertation by Quentin Sellier (2023).
+This repository contains the Python implementation of the machine learning analysis presented in **Immersive E-Commerce Interfaces: Evaluating Customer Experience in a Gesture-Controlled Digital Catalog** (Sellier et al., 2026).

 ## Project Overview